The date begins looming ominously for many taxpayers before the last winter snow has thawed: April 15. Tax Day.

-But here’s a tidbit of good news: The two penalties are at least combined into one 5% penalty each month if you neither file a return nor pay the tax owed by April 15, according to the IRS.
-And you might not be charged a late payment penalty if you paid in at least 90% of the tax you owe by April 15 and you’ve filed Form 4868.
+But here’s a tidbit of good news: The two penalties are at least combined into one 5 percent penalty each month if you neither file a return nor pay the tax owed by April 15, according to the IRS.
+And you might not be charged a late payment penalty if you paid in at least 90 percent of the tax you owe by April 15 and you’ve filed Form 4868.

-In other words, sufficient tax was withheld from your paychecks or you made enough in the way of estimated tax payments during the year to reach this 90% threshold.
+In other words, sufficient tax was withheld from your paychecks or you made enough in the way of estimated tax payments during the year to reach this 90 percent threshold.
 Interest on the balance will still accrue, however.